taaaaam/machine-learning/README.md

 # machine-learning
-This is a simply CNN model for the classification of the MNIST dataset.
+This is a collection of deep learning models for various datasets.
+This will be updated regularly.